Last updated on August 24th, 2022 at 02:22 pm

 At the end of the electrical design chain, you will come to the interface with the mechanical portion of the system.
 This interface could be a reversing contactor arrangement for an electrically actuated guard or a fluidic valve for a hydraulic or pneumatically actuated guard.

 Mechanical Design Considerations

-Remember that conventional stopping time calculations won’t work for applications where the edge is being used to stop a power actuated guard.
-To determine the stopping performance requirements, you need to consider how much deflection the edge requires before detection occurs, and use that as the stopping distance.
-The stop time is then the time it takes the guard to traverse the detection distance at the closing speed.
+Remember that conventional stopping time calculations won’t work for applications where the edge is used to stop a power-actuated guard.
+To determine the stopping performance requirements, you need to consider how much deflection the edge requires before detection occurs and use that as the stopping distance.
+The stop time is the time it takes the guard to traverse the detection distance at the closing speed.
 More on this later.

 Thanks to one of our readers, Mr Philip G Horton, for asking the questions that inspired this article, and for being patient with me while I carved out the time to write it.

 “SafeInd Custom Machine Safety Guarding – cprsafe.com.au”, cprsafe.com.au, 2018.
 [Online].
 Available: https://www.cprsafe.com.au/products/guards/custom/.
 [Accessed: 23- Apr- 2018].

 Safety of machinery — Pressure-sensitive protective devices — Part 3: General principles for design and testing of pressure-sensitive bumpers, plates, wires and similar devices), ISO 13856-3.
 2013.